vorby01/ender-7_klipper_installation/README.md

 Details and a reference for the installation of klipper on the ender 7:
 20230120 Ender7_Installation.txt

--Install MainsailOS on raspberry pi
+- Install MainsailOS on raspberry pi
--Configure printer.cfg (board pins)
+- Configure printer.cfg (board pins)
--Build and flash firmware to ender 7 board for klipper -Configure and test settings
+- Build and flash firmware to ender 7 board for klipper
+- Configure and test settings

  (Work in Progress)